-allows the Chairman to par an is not a member of any of these specified committees, but the board ticipate in any or all of these committees' meetings, by way of invitation, tice should be a 'Departure'.
+allows the Chairman to p an is not a member of any of these specified committees, but the board ticipate in any or all of these committees' meetings, by way of invitation, tice should be a 'Departure'.

-Application : Departure
+Application Departure

-Explanation on application of the practice :
+Explanation on application of the practice

 Explanation for departure The position of Chairman is currently vacant.
-Audit And Ri Management Committee ("ARMC"), NC and Remuneration Committ comprise INEDs only.
-The CEO, Mr. Yeap was invited to participate in the Board Committee meetings when the Board Committees need further clarification input from Mr. Yeap.
+Audit And Risk Management Committee ("ARMC"), NC and Remuneration Committee comprise INEDs only.
+The CEO, Mr. Yeap was invited to participate in the Board Committees' meetings when the Board Committees need further clarification or input from Mr. Yeap.
+Nil.

-Large companies are re to complete the column ed to complete the columns below.
+Large companies are requ to complete the columns red to complete the columns below.
 Non-large companies are encouraged elow.

-Measure :
+Measure

-Timeframe :
+Timeframe